gravitational/teleport/docs/2.5/trustedclusters.md

 ![Tunnels](img/tunnel.svg)

-The first step in establishing a secure tunnel between two clusters is for _trusting_ cluster "east" to connect to the _trusted_ cluster "main".
+The first step in establishing a secure tunnel between two clusters is for the _trusting_ cluster "east" to connect to the _trusted_ cluster "main".
 When this happens for _the first time_, clusters know nothing about each other, thus a shared secret needs to exist in order for "main" to accept the connection from